apache/spark/docs/concepts.rst

 Note that by default tasks aren't assigned to any pool and their execution parallelism is only limited to the executor's setting.

+To combine Pools with SubDAGs see the `SubDAGs`_ section.

 .. _concepts-connections:

 Connections